mrdoob/three.js/threejs/lessons/threejs-lights.md

 {{{example url="../threejs-lights-spot-w-helper.html" }}}

-Notice with the default `penumbra` of 0 the spotlight has a very sharp edge where as as you adjust the `penumbra` toward 1 edge blurs.
+Notice with the default `penumbra` of 0 the spotlight has a very sharp edge whereas as you adjust the `penumbra` toward 1 the edge blurs.

 It might be hard to see the *cone* of the spotlight.
 The reason is it's below the ground.
 Shorten the distance to around 5 and you'll see the open